Visual Crossovers with Other Series/Movies

 Regarding "Buckaroo Banzai", the movie also appears in the form of the ship SS Buckaroo Banzai BBI-993, "commanded by Captain John Whorfin, launched in 2137 on a mission to Planet 10 (DIM 8) in the Ficus Sector".
 At least, this is listed on an Okudagram in TNG: "Up the Long Ladder".
 Whorfin is also the class name of the two passenger transports in "Star Trek Generations".

-We can see a vessel with two suspiciously long jump drives as a part of the ragtag fleet.
+We can see a vessel with two suspiciously long jump drives as a part of the ragtag fleet - the original USS Enterprise.
+A five-engined ship, which can be seen in two episodes, is composed of parts of the Hirogen ship from Star Trek Voyager.
 And in the 4th season episode "The Ties That Bind" the pivotal scene in which Cally learns that her husband, Chief Tyrol, is a Cylon, takes place in "Weapons Locker 1701D".

-In the episode "Samantha's Bad Day in Salem" we can see a re-use of Korob's robe from TOS: "Catspaw".
+In the episode "Samantha's Bad Day in Salem" we can see a re-use of Korob's robe from TOS: "Catspaw" (that also appeared on Gilligan's Island).

 Bill and Ted's Bogus Journey

-We can see the often re-used Tillman Water Reclamation Plant as "Bill & Ted University".
+We can see the often re-used Tillman Water Reclamation Plant as "Bill & Ted University" in the 1991 comedy film.
 After watching TOS: "Arena" earlier in the movie, Bill and Ted are transported to Vasquez Rocks, where they are tossed off the cliff and encounter Death (William Sadler aka Sloane).

 Close Encounters of the Third Kind

-We can see Trek vessels in at least three episodes of the series.
+We can see Trek vessels in the form of repurposed CG models in at least three episodes of the series.

 In addition, an LCARS layout appears on a console.
-This prop can be rented from Modern Props, and at it has obviously retained the LCARS panel from an appearance in Star Trek Voyager.
+This prop could be rented from Modern Props, and at it has obviously retained the LCARS panel from its appearances in Star Trek Voyager, in "Life Line" and "Inside Man".

 James Bond 007 - Goldeneye

-Hacker Boris Grishenko has a spinning cube graphic on his screen.
-Of the images appearing on the cube as it spins is a communicator and the Starfleet logo.
+Hacker Boris Grishenko has a spinning cube graphic on his screen in the 1995 Bond movie.
+One of the images appearing on the cube as it spins is a communicator and the Starfleet logo.

 In the MacGyver pilot episode we can see the torpedo hatch on the Enterprise as it first appeared in "Star Trek II".